Sixers' Bryan Colangelo: Minor tear not causing Joel Embiid's knee pain

 76ers?general manager Bryan Colangelo said Saturday that Joel Embiid?has a?"very minor?meniscal tear" in his left knee, but he noted that it is not the source of the pain that has kept the star rookie out nine straight games.

-Speaking to reporters Saturday night, Colangelo said the MRI taken on Embiid's knee after a Jan.
+Speaking to reporters Saturday night before the team's 119-107 win over the Miami Heat, Colangelo said the MRI taken on Embiid's knee after a Jan.
 20 game against Portland revealed both the small tear and bruise.

 "On the MRI that was conducted shortly after the injury vs. Portland, the MRI revealed obviously what we thought it to be: a bone bruise," Colangelo said.